corescript-lang/archive/simpleinterpreter.md

   if line starts with print:
     print substring(6, line)
 ```
+Not all programming languages have a convienent `split` and `substring` function.
+See CorescriptC for a lower-level implementation.

 Of course, a simple interpreter should have a lot more functionality than a print statement.
 Using substring will cut the string from the beginning to where the string starts.
 This includes the space after print.
 This could also be parsed by splitting the line by spaces, and checking the first item.